 Our flag is represented here as a symbol of our common strength and bare-knuckled resilience as a nation.
-Its worn and weathered appearance is telling of the challenges we face from external threat and internal decay – forces, we as a people, work against every day.
-Inspired by the flag that flew over Ft.
-McHenry during the battle there in 1814, it was the sight of the flag the morning after the battle that motivated Francis Scott Key to write the words that became our national anthem.
+Its battle-worn and weathered appearance is telling of the challenges we face from external threat and internal decay – forces, we as a people, work against every day.
+Characterized by the flag that flew over Ft.
+McHenry during the battle there in 1814, it reminds us that it was the sight of the flag on the morning after the battle, that inspired Francis Scott Key to write the words that became our national anthem.

 In challenging times the sight of our flag has served as a source of confidence and courage.
 It is hoped that it serves that purpose here.